Articles of Association

-If the foundation is unable to fulfil its objectives, in the event of dissolution the foundation’s funds shall fall to purposes within the fields of mathematics and the natural sciences.
+If the foundation is unable to fulfil its objectives, in the event of dissolution the foundation’s funds shall go to the purpose as stated in §7a of the articles of association.

-The articles of association were adopted at the foundation meeting of 10 December 2013, and last amended on 25 November 2014.
+The articles of association were adopted at the foundation meeting of 10 December 2013, and last amended on 21 Desember 2021.